ebezzam/ebezzam.github.io/projects.md

 _Where: Fraunhofer IDMT (Ilmenau, Germany)_<br>
 _When: Jun 2014 - Aug 2014; Apr 2015 - Jul 2015_

-As part of a three-month internship during my Bachelor's, I worked at Fraunhofer IDMT in Ilmenau, Germany.
+As part of a three-month internship during my Bachelors, I worked at Fraunhofer IDMT in Ilmenau, Germany.
 There, I investigated and prototyped algorithms in Octave for GSM codec identification and (for a couple codecs) tampering detection.
 For my thesis, I ported the implementation to C++ so that it could be integrated with IDMT's other codec identifiers.
 Finally, I used IDMT's annotation and testing framework to evaluate the performance of my algorithms.